 But Voyager's investment in RSCM is a strong vote of confidence that there is indeed a role for data-driven VC.
 Newell admits that he is "in the business of innovation and will look at every potential tool to make better decisions" and wants to avoid being a "cautionary tale of funding innovation but not using it."
 Yet right now, the applications are limited in his view.

-As much as the data proponents want to streamline and expedite the unicorn hunt, the structural nature of VC investing makes full quantization unlikely.
+The future of VCAs much as the data proponents want to streamline and expedite the unicorn hunt, the structural nature of VC investing makes full quantization unlikely.
 Founders aren't just tapping investors for capital but also mentorship, access to expert networks and help scaling growth and achieving profitability.

 Thus, in our view, the future of VC is going to be a mix of both old-fashioned gut feel and new-tech AI-enabled platforms.
 A full robo takeover isn't likely nor desirable.
 Early-stage data isn't robust enough.
 And many factors (such as founder chemistry, motivation, grit) are hard or impossible to quantify.
 But the universe of capturable data points is expanding, and VCs are developing a better understanding of their biases and cognitive shortcomings.
 Gut alone just may not be good enough anymore.